 For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: our Cascades Six Day Course, followed with a climb of Mount Rainier via the challenging and scenic Kautz route.
 This is a superb opportunity for those who want to put their new skills to an immediate test.
 We offer a guide ratio of 5:1 for days one through six, then 2:1 for the climax of the Kautz Route.
 Please Note: Alpine Ascents reserves the right to change location from the Kautz to another area in the Cascades when climbing conditions are not favorable.

 Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
-During this part of the course, one receives hands-on climbing and safety training in Washington's glorious Cascade Range (as seen in the slideshow above).
-Unlike Rainier, the Cascades are part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers and countless permanent snowfields.
+During this course, one receives hands-on climbing and climber's safety training in Washington's glorious Cascade Range (as seen in the slideshow above).
+Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
 All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
 Erie, overlooking the San Juan Islands, with a focus on transferrable skills to glacier travel.
 The remainder of most courses is held on Mt.
-Baker or El Dorado Peak, (sometimes Sahale or Mt.
-Daniel among other locations) offering climbers the chance to learn on actual glaciers and culminating in the first summit attempt.
-We use a variety of locations to provide pristine, less populated environs for our training.
-It also enables us to take advantage of the best possible mountain conditions for each course.
+Baker, Mount Shuksan, or in Boston Basin, offering climbers the chance to learn on actual glaciers and make a summit attempt.

 After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.

 This programis designed for the beginner or intermediate climber who wishes to develop strong fundamental skills in all aspects of snow and glacier climbing